EverSeenTOTOTO/coc-poem/README.md

 #### `prepareScreen`

-> **The only function a provider should implement.**

-Descrbe how the provider renders.
-You can also bind your own keybindings for the poem screen buffer in this function.
+Descrbe how the provider render realtime data.
+Note it is exclusive with `fetchData`.
+Also, you can bind your own keybindings for the poem screen buffer in this function.

 ## Extension Settings